 Tips to Keep Your Lawn Healthy

 After you’ve gone through the trouble and expense of reviving your dead lawn, the last thing you want is for it to fall back into less than prime conditions.
-This is where good aftercare comes into play and can mean the difference in a thick, green flourishing lawn and one containing dead areas and in need of reviving.
+This is where good aftercare comes into play and can mean the difference between a thick, green flourishing lawn and one containing dead areas in need of reviving.

 The grass will usually tell you when it needs you to turn on the sprinkler as it usually starts to lose its color when it’s time to irrigate.
-It’s far better for the grass roots to give the lawn a deep drink instead of a shallow one.
+It’s far better for the grassroots to give the lawn a deep drink instead of a shallow one.
 Most lawns need an inch of water a week to soak it down to 6-8 inches deep.

-Different types of grasses require different mowing heights to keep them performing at their best.
+Different types of grasses require different mowing heights to keep them healthiest.
 Check your lawn mower height setting.
 The last thing you want to do is mow the grass too short as it opens the grass up to problems with pests and diseases.
 You could even kill it by scalping into the roots.

 Below are suggested mowing heights for some popular turfgrasses:

-- Perennial ryegrass – 3/4 inch to 2 inches.
+- Perennial ryegrass – 0.75 to 2 inches

-- Fine fescue – 1 to 2.5 inches.
+- Fine fescue – 1 to 2.5 inches

-- Tall fescue – 1 to 2 inches.
+- Tall fescue – 1 to 2 inches

-- Kentucky bluegrass – 3/4 inch to 2.5 inches.
+- Kentucky bluegrass – 0.75 to 2.5 inches

-- Bentgrass – 1/2 inch to 1.5 inches.
+- Bentgrass – 0.5 to 1.5 inches

-- St. Augustinegrass – 2.5 to 3 inches.
+- St. Augustinegrass – 2.5 to 3 inches

-After your first mow your renovated lawn for the first time, you may notice sections of it turning yellow.
+After mowing your renovated lawn for the first time, you may notice sections of it turning yellow.
 Have no fear because this only means your grass is hungry and has used up all the nutrients you added during planting and requires another dose of fertilizer.